WickedGhost/avinor_flight_data/README.md

-# Avinor Flight Data (Home Assistant Integration + Card)
+# Avinor Flight Data (Home Assistant Integration)

-Complete solution to display Avinor flight data in Home Assistant with a beautiful table card.
+Custom integration to fetch and expose Avinor flight data in Home Assistant.
+A separate Lovelace card is available to visualize the data in a table (see below).

 **Data source:** Flydata fra Avinor – https://partner.avinor.no/tjenester/flydata/

 ## 📦 What's Included

-This repository provides both:
+This repository provides:
-- **🔧 Integration** (`custom_components/avinor_flight_data`) - Fetches flight data as Home Assistant sensors
+- **🔧 Integration** (`custom_components/avinor_flight_data`) – Fetches flight data as Home Assistant sensors

+For the UI:
-- **🎨 Lovelace Card** (`www/community/avinor-flight-card/`) - Beautiful table display with smart columns
+- **🎨 Lovelace Card (separate repo)** – https://github.com/WickedGhost/avinor-flight-card

 ## ✨ Features